volterraedge/terraform-provider-volterra/docs/resources/volterra_aws_vpc_site.md

 `ingress_gw` - (Optional) One interface site is useful when site is only used as ingress gateway to the VPC..
 See [Ingress Gw ](#ingress-gw) below for details.

-`voltstack_cluster` - (Optional) Voltstack Cluster using single interface, useful for deploying K8s cluster..
+`voltstack_cluster` - (Optional) App Stack Cluster using single interface, useful for deploying K8s cluster..
 See [Voltstack Cluster ](#voltstack-cluster) below for details.

 `ssh_key` - (Optional) Public SSH key for accessing the site. (`String`).